OpenDroneMap/FIELDimageR/README.md

-## [FIELDimageR](https://github.com/filipematias23/FIELDimageR): A [R](https://www.r-project.org) Package to Analyze Orthomosaic Images from Agricultural Field Trials.
+## [FIELDimageR](https://github.com/filipematias23/FIELDimageR): A tool to analyze orthomosaic images from agricultural field trials in [R](https://www.r-project.org).

-> This package is a compilation of functions to analyze orthomosaic images from research fields and allows to crop the image; remove soil effect; build vegetation indices; rotate the image; build the plot shapefile; extract information for each plot; and evaluate stand count, canopy percentage, and plant height.
+> This package is a compilation of functions to analyze orthomosaic images from research fields.
+To prepare the image it first allows to crop the image, remove soil and weeds and rotate the image.
+The package also builds a plot shapefile in order to extract information for each plot to evaluate different wavelengths, vegetation indices, stand count, canopy percentage, and plant height.

 ### Installation

-> Install R/FIELDimageR from GitHub [GitHub repository](https://github.com/filipematias23/FIELDimageR).
-Within R, You first need to install the [devtools](https://github.com/hadley/devtools) packages.
+> In order to install R/FIELDimageR from GitHub [GitHub repository](https://github.com/filipematias23/FIELDimageR), first you need to install the [devtools](https://github.com/hadley/devtools) package in R.

 ```r
 install.packages("devtools")